 Women’s Center & Shelter provides Emergency Shelter for women and children (including boys up to age 17) who are fleeing abusive relationships.
 Women and children can be admitted into 24-hours a day by calling our Hotline and discussing their situation with one of our trained Advocates.

 Shelter services are designed to meet the basic needs of victims and their children, offering clothing, toiletries, as well as offering support for any specialized needs.
 While staying in the Emergency Shelter, our Advocates provide safety planning education, emotional support, crisis intervention and goal planning to help victims begin to rebuild their lives.

-Last year: Women’s Center & Shelter housed 267 adults and 233 children for a total of 13,737 nights and 6,826 counseling hours.
-In addition, 41,211 meals were provided for women and their children.
+Last year: Women’s Center & Shelter housed 274 adults and 203 children for a total of 13,954 nights in Emergency Shelter.

 Creating a Safe Place for Victims of Domestic Abuse

 Maintaining the privacy and safety of each resident is one of the cornerstones of Women’s Center & Shelter.
 We strive to create a safe haven for victims of intimate partner violence, and help them continue that safety as they transition into their new lives.
 Our Advocates help residents apply and search for transitional, subsidized and fair market rate housing.
 Advocates also assist with relocation out of the county and the state when necessary.

 Additional on-site supportive services include:

 - Weekly medical clinic for women and children, including health assessments and referrals for health care in the community